Dreamy16101976/crf_rust/README.md

 ## Related publications

 Polatoğlu, A., & Yeşilyaprak, C. (2023).
 Using and Testing Camera Sensors with Different Devices at Cosmic Ray Detection.
 Erzincan University Journal of Science and Technology, 16(2), 590-597.
 [PDF download](https://dergipark.org.tr/en/download/article-file/2616216)

+DIY Cosmic Ray Detector Using a Webcam and Lead Shielding (YouTube)[https://youtu.be/k-Nxso1DdhA?feature=shared]